Codesleuth/vscode-typescript-boilerplate/README.md

 This repository is ready for you to clone and start building your code around it.
 Simply follow the guide below.

 ### Prerequisites
+1. Clone, fork, or [download](/Codesleuth/vscode-typescript-boilerplate/releases) the project.
-1. You need Node.js.
+2. You need Node.js.
 [Go install it][nodejsdownload]
-2. Ensure the required dependencies have been installed:
+3. Ensure the required dependencies have been installed:
     ```bash
     $ npm install
     ```

-3. You will need [`tsd`][tsd] to allow the TypeScript to compile without errors.
+4. You will need [`tsd`][tsd] to allow the TypeScript to compile without errors.
 It's recommended to install this globally:
     ```bash
     $ npm install tsd -g
     ```

-4. Run `tsd install` to fetch the required module type definitions defined in `tsd.json`:
+5. Run `tsd install` to fetch the required module type definitions defined in `tsd.json`:
     ```bash
     # if installed globally (recommended)
     $ tsd install